 A: If you supply equipment only within NSW, you do not require to register with the EESS.

 At this point in time, New South Wales has not decided either way if they will adopt the EESS.
 However, the EESS has been enacted in Queensland, is the adopted method in Tasmania, and applied in Western Australia.
-Victoria has its legislation before Parliament.
+EESS legislation was passed by the Victorian Parliament on 7 September 2018, with the provisions relating to the sale of electrical equipment in Victoria coming into effect on 1 April 2019.
 So to sell equipment nationally, you need to comply with the EESS.

 Note: NSW do not automatically upload certificates to the EESS certification database.
 If the NSW certificate for particular equipment is listed on the EESS certification database, it can be used by the Responsible Supplier to register the In-scope level 3 equipment.
 If the NSW certificate details are not listed on the EESS certificate database, you can request it be uploaded by contacting the Queensland Electrical Safety Office via email, email@example.com.
 Some additional information will need to be supplied to enable the certificate detail to be added to the national certification database.